amaurea/tilebased_elevation/README.md

     * Free
     * Max 50,000 page sessions per month
     * Unlimited elevation tiles per session
-    * 5 m resolution (configurable - default is 40 m)
+    * 5 m resolution
     * Hard to use

 Aside from the hard to use part, it looked much better than the stanard options.
-So all I needed was a wrapper that would mek this API just as easy to use as the others. tilebased\_elevation.js is an attempt at this.
+So all I needed was a wrapper that would make this API just as easy to use as the others. tilebased\_elevation.js is an attempt at this.

 ## Usage